Claude Code + Sailop: Building Unique Frontends in Minutes

 Works With Cursor Too

-- Other MCP clients: Via the standard MCP protocol
+- Other MCP clients: the standard protocol, no Sailop-specific glue

 Measuring the Difference

-After a coding session with Sailop active, scan your output:
+After a session with Sailop active, scan the output:

-sailop scan ./src --verboseProjects built with Sailop typically score 15-30 on the DNA scale (Grade A to B), compared to 60-85 without it.
-That's the difference between "clearly AI-generated" and "looks like it was designed."
-Read our complete guide to anti-AI design for the full workflow.
+sailop scan ./src --verboseSailop-built projects typically land at 15-30 on the DNA scale (Grade A to B).
+The same prompts without Sailop land at 60-85.
+That's the gap between "clearly AI-generated" and "looks like someone designed it."
+For the end-to-end workflow, read the complete guide to anti-AI design.

-Get started at sailop.com.
-Install with npm i -g sailop, run sailop setup --global, and type /sailop in your next Claude Code session.
+Get started at sailop.com: npx sailop install, then sailop setup --global, then /sailop in your next session.